amiller0665/InfoTrack-Development-Project/README.md

 # **InfoTrack Development Project**

 ## **Overview**
-This project consists of 2 components, in the back-end is the **GoogleAppearances Scraper** and in the front-end the **infotrack-scraper-client**.
+This project consists of 2 components, in the back-end is the **GoogleAppearances WebApi** and in the front-end the **infotrack-scraper-client**.

-The GoogleAppearances Scraper is a web service designed to scrape Google search results and identify the positions where a specific URL appears.
+The GoogleAppearances Web Api is a web service designed to scrape Google search results and identify the positions where a specific URL appears.
 This API accepts a search query and a target URL, performs a Google search, and returns a list of indices where the target URL appears in the search results.
+The project also contains a repository that has a database attached to it.
+I added the database so that the user does not need to search google again everytime they want to see a result.
+Instead the days search is stored in the database, and we check if there is already a search result for that day if the user searches again and return that instead.

 The react front-end is a simple SPA that takes a google search phrase and matching url and fetches the data from the backend and then displays the results.